- BA, Majors in Philosophy and Classical Languages, minor in religion, Calvin College (1994)

-David Noe enjoys spending time with his wife and four kids, as well as serving the Orthodox Presbyterian Church and playing chess.
+Outside of work, Dr. Noe enjoys spending time with his wife and four kids, as well as serving the Orthodox Presbyterian Church and playing chess.

 Prof. Noe is interested in all things related to the ancient Mediterranean world, especially Roman philosophy, Greek ethics and religion, and the reception of these ideas in the Reformation and Post-Reformation periods.
 His current research focuses on these areas, translating theological and philosophical texts from the 16th and 17th centuries, and the continuing development of spoken Latin fluency and pedagogical strategies.

 Prof. Noe is working on translations of John Calvin's Duae Epistulae and John Owens' Θεολογούμενα Πανταδοπά, A Miscellany of Theological Discourse.